afunTW/py-parallel-tutorial/README.md

 ### Some point of view for using multithreading

-- multithreading within the process share the same data space with main thread
+- Multithreading within the process share the same data space with main thread
-- less memory overhead than processes
+- Less memory overhead than processes
+- There's two different kind of thread
+  - kernel thread: part of operating system
+  - user thread: not implement in kernel

 ## Reference